vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-05-properties.md

 ```

 There's another type of properties called **construct properties** that
-are described later in the section about gobject-style construction.
+are covered under [GObject-style construction](03-02-construction#gobject-style-construction) in the Construction section.

 Note: in case your property is a type of struct, to get the property value
 with Object.get (), you have to declare your variable as example below